nmclark2/RTP-STAR/README.txt

 PLoS ONE, 5(9):e12776, 2010.
 Original code available at https://github.com/vahuynh/GENIE3.

+Before running RTP-STAR, the GENIE3_MATLAB folder must be downloaded and compiled.
+Please read the README_GENIE3.txt file in the GENIE3_MATLAB folder for instructions on how to do this.

 ##########################################

 To run RTP-STAR, call the function RTPSTAR_MAIN from the MATLAB command window, entering whatever values/filenames you choose for each parameter: